Lago di Braies Elopement

 Choosing the right season is one of the most important parts of planning a Dolomites elopement.
 Weather, trail access, and crowds all change dramatically throughout the year.

-Cons: Snow still blocks many trails, cable cars and huts may be closed
+• Cable cars and huts may be closed

 Spring can be beautiful, but it’s best for couples who are flexible and okay with limited access to high alpine locations.

-Cons: Peak crowds, especially in July and August
+• Peak crowds, especially in July and August

 Summer is ideal for adventurous couples who want full access to the mountains, but careful planning is needed to avoid crowds.

-Cons: Snow can arrive early, some lifts and huts close
+• Some lifts and huts close

-Weather: Cool, clear days with cold mornings
+Cool, clear days with cold mornings.

 Early fall is one of the most magical times to elope in the Dolomites and a favorite for many couples.

-Cons: Limited access, winter conditions require experience
+• Winter conditions require experience

 Winter elopements are stunning but best suited for couples comfortable with snow travel or cozy mountain lodge celebrations.